aayush9753/aayush9753.github.io/about.md

 ## Hey there, I'm Aayush!

 Welcome to my digital space!
-I'm a **machine learning researcher** with a passion for teaching machines to understand and create audio.
+I'm a **machine learning researcher** with a passion for making machines speak.
 This is where I share my thoughts, experiments, discoveries, and everything that doesn't fit into a formal research paper.

 Think of this as my **public notebook** - a mix of technical deep-dives, project walkthroughs, personal notes, and honest reflections on the world of ML.